kanjialive/kanji-data-media/README.md

 Kanji Font
 ----
-A heavily subsetted version (1430 glyphs) of the [mplus-1m-light][5] typeface family used in _Kanji alive_.
-It consist of the 1235 kanji used in _Kanji alive_ and minimal punctation glyphs.
+A heavily subsetted version (1430 glyphs) of the [mplus-1m-light][5] typeface family.
+It consists of the 1235 kanji used in _Kanji alive_ and minimal punctation glyphs.
 Available as a webfont in EOT, TTF, WOFF and WOFF2.

 [1]:	http://kanjialive.com